Would you like to limit login attempts in WordPress?

-Pro Tips on How to Protect Your WordPress Website
+Pro Tips for How to Protect Your WordPress Website

 Limiting login attempts is just one way to keep your WordPress site secure.

-The first layer of protection to your WordPress sites is your passwords.
+The first layer of protection for your WordPress website is your passwords.
 You should always use strong passwords on your WordPress site.

 Strong passwords can be difficult to remember, but you can use a password manager to make it easy.
 If you run a multi-author WordPress site, then see how you can force strong passwords on users in WordPress.

 No website is 100% safe because hackers always find new ways to get around the system.
-That’s why it’s crucial that you keep complete backups of your WordPress site at all times.
-We recommend using the UpdraftPlus or another popular WordPress backup plugins.
+That’s why it is crucial to keep complete backups of your WordPress site at all times.
+We recommend using Duplicator or another popular WordPress backup plugin.

-If your website is a business, then we strongly recommend that you add a firewall that takes care of the brute force attacks and so much more.
-We use Sucuri, which guarantees our safety and if anything happens to our site, then their team is responsible to fix it at no additional charge.
+If you have a business website, then we strongly recommend that you add a firewall that takes care of brute force attacks and more.
+We use Sucuri to guarantee our safety, and if anything happens to our site, then their team is responsible for fixing it at no additional charge.

 For more security tips, be sure to see our ultimate WordPress security guide.

 We hope this tutorial helped you learn how to limit login attempts in WordPress.
-You may also want to learn how to choose the best WordPress hosting or check out our list of must have plugins to grow your website.
+You may also want to see our guide on how to choose the best WordPress hosting or our expert pick of the must-have plugins to grow your website.